Saman-Zand-H/Restaurant/README.md

 + Nginx
 + Git

-Currently, because of some issues there's no possibility for deployment because of my uni-enterance exam, but soon enough i will deploy it on a server.
-I apologize for that.
+Currently due to my uni-enterance exams I can't deploy the app, but it will be deployed to production in 2 months.
 Also, this app is under constant update and maintainance so every once in a while you may see new features in it.
 You can have a look at the app.
 I have provided images of it and they're accessible in 'static/assets/img/doc'.
 I also am working on a technical documentation.